 1) File sharing: When no security reasons prohibit its use, Google Drive is the best way to share documents between RA and faculty member.
 If security or other reasons exist that make sharing via the faculty member's folder on the server the appropriate option, the faculty member should email ATR via firstname.lastname@example.org with the request.
 In the email, please include the RA's name, username (if the faculty member has it), and the start/end dates for the RA's service.

 2) Borrowing books for faculty members: Research assistants can check materials out under their own names if they will be using the materials.
 RA's must be authorized proxy borrowers in order to check out BC library materials under their faculty's name.
-To become authorized as a proxy borrower, your faculty member must submit the "Add Proxy Borrower" form through the Catalog.
+To become authorized as a proxy borrower, your faculty member must fill out the Request Proxy Borrowing form.
 To request an Interlibrary Loan book on behalf of your faculty member, please email email@example.com.

-3) Hiring and Payroll: Once RA students have been hired by a faculty member, questions about work-study and payroll should be addressed to Heather Hayes, Interim Associate Dean, Finance and Administration.
+3) Hiring and Payroll: Once RA students have been hired by a faculty member, questions about work-study and payroll should be addressed to Patrick Mahoney, Assistant Director, Fiscal and Grant Administration.